Official Government Website

-The Idaho Department of Lands will host its annual Log Scaling School from March 28 to 30, 2023, at the Hells Canyon Grand Hotel and a local log yard in Lewiston, Idaho.
+The Idaho Department of Lands hosts Log Scaling School at the Hells Canyon Grand Hotel and a local log yard in Lewiston, Idaho.
 Each day, school participants receive classroom training and hands on scaling experience in a log yard.

 This class helps prepare those pursuing a career in log scaling for the state licensure test.
 It also serves as a great introduction for individuals seeking to learn more about the rewarding and precise work of log scaling.